AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/shape_coefficient.rst

 It is used to evaluate **wind loads on primary and secondary structures**, such as beans, coating and sealing components.

 Structural engineers might use the shape coefficient for wind load evaluation on superficial and long elements.

+For smaller components, it is essential to define small intervals for the **region definition**, which size should be comparable to the component of interest size.
+For example, to evaluate the effect of wind pressure on windows, the intervals used for defining the shape coefficient regions should be about the window size, in a way that all triangles that form the window lie inside of this region.

 Artifacts:
 ==========